Tandyrschik/Pictures/README.md

 # Picture

 This project is an ASP.NET Core web application designed for managing pictures and user accounts.
 It provides functionalities to store pictures in a database and allows users to create their accounts.
+(To view the latest changes to the project, go to the development branch.)

 ## Features